-Departments and faculties should ensure that expectations with regard to the supervisor role, including regular meetings with students, are spelled out clearly and are understood by all supervisors.
+Departments and faculties should ensure that expectations with regard to the supervisor role, including regular meetings with students, are spelled out clearly in course handbooks and are understood by all supervisors.
 In the case of joint supervision, the respective roles and responsibilities of the supervisors concerned should be clearly established from the outset, (for example, managing responsibility for fieldwork).